DCollinsOwuor/website/content/authors/admin/_index.md

 Collins holds a PhD in Virus Genomics and Bioinformatics.
 He is currently developing advanced bioinformatics pipelines for analyses of pathogen genome sequence data.

-His research interests, which aim to inform public health interventions, include molecular epidemiology of emerging and re-emerging viral pathogens that are associated with infectious diseases, for example, influenza virus, coronavirus, and Ebola virus.
+His research interests, which aim to inform public health interventions, include molecular epidemiology of emerging and re-emerging viral pathogens that are associated with infectious diseases, for example, influenza virus and SARS-CoV-2 virus.
 His current research seeks to: determine how closely “related” or similar viruses are to one another genetically; monitor how viruses change over time, genetically; identify genetic changes that affect virus’ properties, for example, genetic changes associated with faster virus spread, causing severe disease; and monitor for genetic changes in zoonotic viruses circulating in animal populations that could enable them to infect humans.